lj89/CORD19/README.md

 # CORD19

-#### CORD19 project is about Text Mining, Knowledge Discovery & Question Answer.
+CORD19 project is about Text Mining, Knowledge Discovery & Question Answer.
-#### Our goal: efficiently extract information from 45,000 + papers to find cures for COVID-19.
+Our goal: efficiently extract information from 45,000 + papers to find cures for COVID-19.

-#### By Keyword Window search, I found some Potential drug candidates:

-therapeutic peptides , antiviral nucleosides target rna polyermase; protease inhibitor; monoclonal antibody can be a target; macrocyclic peptides; gs5734; quercetin; pb2 subunit; xinjiaxiangruyin; iav usurps zbtb25; m2 inhibitors; nitazoxanide ntz; active small molecular inhibitors; NHC;… (Based on past researches on sars/mers,flu, hcv,herp, ebov – other diseases caused by rna viruses)
+By Keyword Window search, I found some the following Potential drug candidates: therapeutic peptides , antiviral nucleosides target rna polyermase; protease inhibitor; monoclonal antibody can be a target; macrocyclic peptides; gs5734; quercetin; pb2 subunit; xinjiaxiangruyin; iav usurps zbtb25; m2 inhibitors; nitazoxanide ntz; active small molecular inhibitors; NHC;… (Based on past researches on sars/mers,flu, hcv,herp, ebov – other diseases caused by rna viruses)

-#### My method of identify similar papers based cosine similarity is tested to be effective.
+My method of identify similar papers based cosine similarity is tested to be effective.

-#### Question Answering system based on the same method also seem to work, but need further validation.
+Question Answering system based on the same method also seem to work, but need further validation.

-#### More research can be done use the top words identified in text mining in combination with domain knowledge.
+More research can be done use the top words identified in text mining in combination with domain knowledge.
 I plan to come back after my final projects to dig deeper.

-#### Also got pretty good lusters of documents.
+Also got pretty good document dlustering results.
 Worth trying to label the clusters.
 May find useful information.

 ### Submissions on Kaggle